prbhv123/ArraySolutions_Python3_leetcode/README.md

-# ArraySolutions_Python3_leetcode
+# ArraySolutions_Python3_leetcode_GFG
 Solutions to LeetCode problems focusing on arrays in Python

-# LeetCode Data Structures Solutions in Python
+# LeetCode/GFG Data Structures Solutions in Python
 This repository contains solutions to LeetCode problems focusing on arrays.
 The solutions are written in Python and categorized by problem type.

 ## Problems Solved